nf-core/chipseq/docs/usage.md

 #### Full design

 A final design file may look something like the one below.
-This is for two antibodies and associate controls in triplicate, where the second replicate of the `WT_BCATENIN_IP` and `NAIVE_BCATENIN_IP` group has been sequenced twice:
+This is for two antibodies and associated controls in triplicate, where the second replicate of the `WT_BCATENIN_IP` and `NAIVE_BCATENIN_IP` group has been sequenced twice:

 ```bash
 group,replicate,fastq_1,fastq_2,antibody,control